English Speaking

 Use of I didn’t mean to + (verb):

-This structure is used when you regret something you said and want to say that you didn’t mean it. for example, I didn’t mean to ignore you.
+This structure is used when you regret something you said and want to say that you didn’t mean it.
+For example, I didn’t mean to ignore you.

 Formulas